Barrington, Illinois: 21st century

-Opposition to Canadian National Railway Purchase of EJ&E Railway

-Since 2008, Barrington has made national news for its opposition to the purchase of the EJ&E by Canadian National Railway, known as "CN", a purchase that may drastically increase the number of freight trains passing through the village daily.
+In 2008, Barrington made national news for its opposition to the purchase of the Elgin, Joliet and Eastern Railway (EJ&E) by Canadian National Railway (CN), a purchase that would have increased the number of freight trains passing through the village daily.
 The EJ&E intersects at grade with eight major roads in the Barrington area, including Northwest Highway, Illinois State Route 59 and Lake Cook Road in downtown Barrington, as well as the Metra Union Pacific line.
-By 2012, CN is expected to run at least 20 trains on the line per day.
-In summer 2008, Barack Obama, then a U.S. senator for Illinois, voiced opposition to the purchase, vowing to work with affected communities to make sure their views were considered.
+Then-Senator Barack Obama voiced opposition to the purchase, vowing to work with affected communities to make sure their views were considered.

-On October 15, 2010, the CN railroad crossing at U.S. Route 14, as well as rail crossings at Lake Zurich Road and Cuba Road, were blocked for over one and half hours during the early afternoon rush hour due to a stopped 133-car CN southeast bound freight train.
+On October 15, 2010, the CN railroad crossing at U.S. Route 14, as well as rail crossings at Lake Zurich Road and Cuba Road, were blocked for over one and half hours during the early afternoon rush hour due to a stopped 133-car CN southeast-bound freight train.
 At times during the incident, the Hough Street crossing was also blocked.
 The stopped train also caused back-ups on the Metra commuter rail service of their "Union Pacific Northwest Line", which operates over Union Pacific's Harvard and McHenry subdivisions.
-That same day, U.S. Rep. Melissa Bean (D-8th) and U.S. Senator Dick Durbin (D-Ill.) released a statement that Barrington will receive a $2.8 million grant to fund the planning, design and engineering of a grade separation at the U.S. Route 14 and CN railroad crossing.
-Construction of any grade separation at that intersection is estimated to cost approximately $69 million; the source(s) of any such funding are currently unknown, and there are currently no plans to design or construct grade separations at any of the other seven Barrington area CN railroad crossings.
+That same day, Representative Melissa Bean and Senator Dick Durbin released a statement that Barrington will receive a $2.8 million grant to fund the planning, design and engineering of a grade separation at the U.S. Route 14 and CN railroad crossing.

 Geography

 According to the 2021 census gazetteer files, Barrington has a total area of 4.79 sqmi, of which 4.61 sqmi (or 96.12%) is land and 0.19 sqmi (or 3.88%) is water.
 Barrington is approximately 30 mi northwest of Chicago.